Frequently asked questions (COVID-19)

 Do antihypertensive drugs (e.g. ACE inhibitors or AT-II receptor blockers) worsen COVID-19?

 ACE inhibitors and AT-II receptor blockers are commonly used for the treatment of hypertension (high blood pressure) and heart failure.
-It has been claimed, especially in social media, that these medicines could expose the user to more severe forms of the coronavirus infection.
+It has been said, that these medicines could expose the user to more severe forms of the coronavirus infection.
 This topic is discussed because the COVID-19 virus attaches to the target molecule of these medicinal products, angiotensin-converting enzyme 2 (ACE2).
-There are no studies on the effect of antihypertensive drugs on the susceptibility to or progress of COVID-19 virus infection.
-On the other hand, it has been stated that these drugs could protect against a virus infection but this assumption is based on animal studies and there is no research evidence on humans.
+There are no scientific proof on the effect of antihypertensive drugs on the susceptibility to or progress of COVID-19 virus infection.

 EMA’s press release (27 March 2020)